 Medicare requires some kind of supervision of physical therapist assistants in all practice settings.
 However, the level of supervision varies from setting to setting.
 (CMS defines the various PTA supervision requirements between settings in this resource.)
 You should also check the supervision requirements for your state.
-(You can find a complete list here.)
+(You can find a complete list from the Federation of State Boards of Physical Therapy.)
 If your state’s practice act requires a higher level of supervision, then you’ll need to adhere to those guidelines.

 Is there a PT-specific code for maintenance therapy?